DamianSuess/Learn.FloatingWidget/readme.md

 # Android Floating Action Button

-This is an example for creating the Floating Action Button using Xamarin.Forms and Prism on Android devices.
+This is an example for creating a Floating Widget in Android using Xamarin.Forms and Prism Library.

 ## Overview